some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 The following information is defined as compliance check list(s).
-If a feature is not implemented, the implementation is consider not to comply to SOME/IP-SDs basic feature set.
+If a feature is not implemented, the implementation is considered not to comply to SOME/IP-SDs basic feature set.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_808